fydearmas/fydearmas/README.md

 <h2 align="left">Hi 👋!
-My name is Franky de Armas and I'm a web developer and database specialist, from FDSU</h2>
+My name is Franky de Armas and I'm a web developer and database specialist.</h2>

 ###